Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Zombienet_slides.md

 ## DSL extension

-Learning a new D.S.L. can be tedious, but if you are using vscode we develop an [extension](https://github.com/paritytech/zombienet-vscode-extension) that can help you to write test easily.
+Learning a new DSL can be tedious, but if you are using vscode we develop an [extension](https://github.com/paritytech/zombienet-vscode-extension) that can help you to write test easily.

-NOTES:
+Notes:

 Show the extension link
 https://github.com/paritytech/zombienet-vscode-extension